As this year’s very unique summer is coming to its end, people enjoyed the summer’s hottest month with many thoughts as to what comes next.

 When an image is chosen and clicked on, a link to the licence details provided by the image owner will show.
 When available there will be an additional link that directs straight to the content owner or license holder page on which the user can request and acquire rights for image use.

 The licensor must be using image license structured data in order for the images to display licensing information in search results and eventually the “Licensable badge”.

 The webmasters can use either structured data or IPCT photo metadata and the metadata should be added to each licensable image on a site.

 Correct mark-up implementation can be validated with Google Search Console and the Rich Results tool.

 If you look to find licensable images in search results is a quite easy one.

 You can simply filter image search by clicking tools and under the new dropdown option Usage Rights select either images with ‘creative commons licenses’ or ‘commercial & other licenses’.

-Having said that, please note that image license structured data mark up is not a ranking factor and is entirely optional.
-Last February John Mueller explicitly confirmed this.
+Having said that, please note that image license structured data mark-up is not a ranking factor and is entirely optional.
+As our SEO agency London team was anticipating, last February John Mueller explicitly confirmed this.